 But Spencer also believes that non-REM sleep plays an important role.
-The sleep of slow wave (SWS) is the first phase of & # 39; sleep to consolidate memories, and is especially effective when processing neutral memories.
+Slow Wave Sleep (SWS) is the first phase of the dream consolidate memories, And is especially effective when processing neutral memories.

 Researching & # 39; Spencer suggests that the amount of & # 39; SWS activity during sleep affects how emotional memories are transformed.

 Naps consisting mainly of non-REM sleep.
-And a recent article co-written by Spencer appears to be the first to show that naps, not just sleep at night, contributing to the processing of emotional memory in children.
+And a recent article co-written by Spencer appears to be the first showing that naps, and not just the night sleeping, Contribute to the processing of emotional memory in children.

 Without napping, children showed bias towards emozzjonalità.
 With a nap, they responded with & # 39; similarly to neutral stimuli and emotional stimuli.

-In short, make sure that "if they do not, the children become hypersensitive to emotional stimuli", because it kkonsolidawx emotional baggage & # 39; that day.
+In short, it ensures that "Yes no sleep siesta, children become hypersensitive to emotional stimuli ", Which did not consolidate the emotional baggage & # 39; that day.

-Spencer believes that naps also contribute to emotional processing in adults, although not equally.
+Spencer believes that naps also contributing to emotional processing in adults, although not equally.
 The adult hippocampus has more mature and, therefore, more ability to preserve memories.
 Not sleeping with iweġġagħhomx so.